DIY Ring Bearer Pillow Tutorial

 Yay, your pillow is complete!
 Now to make the embellishment:

-Step 2: sew charm into center of the flower.
-I used a pretty silver and rhinestone button and so it had a loop on the back, making it easy to sew onto the flower.
+Step 2: Sew a charm into the center of the flower.
+I used a pretty silver and rhinestone button, and it had a loop on the back, making it easy to sew onto the flower.
 I also made sure to sew through the layers of silk petals to ensure that they stayed together (now that the plastic piece that was holding them together is gone).

 Step 5: Make the ends of the ribbon so it meets in the back of the pillow, and stitch together.

-Step 6: Attach thin ivory ribbon to center of flower.
+Step 6: Attach the thin ivory ribbon to center of the flower.
 Since I used a button with a loop on the back, I simply passed the ribbon through the loop.
 Et voila!
-You have a completed ring bearer pillow!
+You have a completed DIY ring bearer pillow!

-Total = $14.80.
 It’s totally worth the hassle, in my opinion!
-But if you don’t have a sewing machine or don’t feel like DIYing it, there’s always Etsy”¦
+But if you don’t have a sewing machine or don’t feel like making your own DIY ring bearer pillow, there’s always Etsy.

 - Pleasanton, CA